abdoxfox/sni-ssl_injector/README.md

 3- python client.py

+4- delete content of sshacc.txt and remplace it by an ssh account as the following example: host:port@username:password the ssh account have to be with stunnel port 443

 4- open a new tab in termux

-5- delete content of sshacc.txt and remplace it by an ssh account as the following example: host:port@username:password the ssh account have to be with stunnel port 443

-6-python ssh.py
+6-run the ssh script python ssh.py

-After ssh connected the tun2tap apk will launched
+After ssh connected the tun2tap apk will launched if your device rooted else launch it manuelly!

-When it launch successfully we add this settings
+When it launch successfully, add this settings

 Server ip 127.0.0.1